Website & Online Security

 Motorcycle Site Security Tips

-First, ensure your biker site’s website developer is up-to-date on website security protocol.
-Then, upgrades to your site should be installed.
-If you are not confident in what you are doing, have someone do it for you.
-Software updates and upgrades are not only for a better-looking or functioning motorcycle site.
-However, the software company is improving its security to catch the latest hacking methods.
+If you are not confident in your actions, have someone do it for you.
+Software updates and upgrades are for a better-looking or functioning site.
+It is done to improve security and catch the latest hacking methods.

 Furthermore, back up your site regularly.
 Having a site backup is mission-critical in case of a security breach.
-Without a backup, you might need to rebuild your site or re-add the optimized content to your motorcycle site.
+Without a backup, you might need to rebuild your site or re-add the content to your site.

 Device Security Recommendations

-Next, one item on our security checklist is to have the fewest number of devices (computers, cells, and tablets) access the admin-side of your motorcycle company’s online assets:
+Next, one item on our security checklist is to have the fewest number of devices (computers, cells, and tablets) access the admin-side of your company’s online assets:

 • Website(s)